dobinator/Note-taker/README.md

 There has not been any testing on this application.

 ## Contribute / Questions:
- If you are interested in contributing with this application, my github user name is Dobinator and my email is dobsonemily@gmail.com
+ If you are interested in contributing or need to contact me with this application, my github user name is Dobinator and my email is dobsonemily@gmail.com

 ### Still of application: